 In making the survey for the final map or parcel map of the subdivision, the engineer or surveyor shall set permanent monuments at all exterior boundary corners and angle points except where such monuments already exist.
-Monuments shall also be set at all street intersections on centerlines or offsets, at the beginnings and ends of curves or points of intersection, and otherwise as directed by the Director of Public Works.
-In the case of intersecting curved streets, monuments must be placed at the point of intersection of the centerlines where possible.
+Monuments shall also be set at all street intersections on centerlines or offsets, at the beginnings and ends of curves or points of intersection, and otherwise as a.
+Monuments to be Set Prior to Recording of Final Map or Parcel Map b.
+Exception for Interior Monuments